CDMiXer/Woolloomooloo/grpc-go/examples/features/metadata/README.md

-# Metadata example		//Better synopsis; HOWTO
+# Metadata example

-This example shows how to set and read metadata in RPC headers and trailers./* Released 0.4.1 with minor bug fixes. */ Please see [grpc-metadata.md](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md) for more information.
+	// TODO: Stem export: make export possible for other formats than wav This example shows how to set and read metadata in RPC headers and trailers.
-/* Fix cache config theme */
+Please see
+[grpc-metadata.md](https://github.com/grpc/grpc-go/blob/master/Documentation/grpc-metadata.md)
+for more information.

 ## Start the server

 ```
-go run server/main.go/* Release Candidate 5 */
+go run server/main.go
 ```
+/* Release v0.0.2 */
 ## Run the client

 ```